Thursday, April 30, 2026

 In 1980, I finally saw the people behind the legend.
 At a camp in Malabar Christian College, I met the tall, imposing Henry Otten and his wife, Mary Esther.
 They were visiting the camp, and that evening they were introduced to the students.
 I remember them standing together, two Americans who had given their lives to the soil of Kerala, singing a Malayalam hymn.
 It was a very old, common song, but hearing it from them made the mission feel personal, local, and incredibly humble.

-By 1985, after my post-graduation, I learned that Henry Otten had passed away, but his wife, Esther Mary, still lived in the stone-walled bungalow on the Wandoor campus.
+By 1985, after my post-graduation, I learned that Henry Otten had passed away, but his wife, Mary Esther Otten, still lived in the stone-walled bungalow on the Wandoor campus.
 Following a recommendation from another missionary named Mike, I decided to visit her.

 I enquired at the admin office, and they told me she was at the chapel but would soon be visiting the wards.
 As I turned, there she was, walking slowly with a stick attached to her arm, still moving among the people they had come to serve decades before.